 If you are like me, you know you should be producing top-notch, “10x content.”
+The kind of content that gets people to think and value the insight you give to the community.
 And you may also know you can do more than promote your latest blog just on your social media accounts.
 But still, you have a desire to do more and grow your blog faster.

 So you go to your favorite content marketing site to find new ideas to test.
 Perhaps you…

 - Create a link magnet that builds links for you.